Benign epithelial ovarian tumors

 Benign clear cell tumors are extremely rare, and only a few reported cases exist in the literature.

-Related topic: borderline epithelial ovarian tumor, ovarian cyst
+Related topics: borderline epithelial ovarian tumor, ovarian cyst

 D27.9 – Benign neoplasm of unspecified ovary